We might receive compensation from certain providers listed below. Find Out More

 Additional Privacy Mask

-As mentioned earlier, 1080p lens, able to records in 30 FPS is what we have here.
-Average, yes, I know, but imagine how much space will it take for a recording in 4K.
-And about a space – 2019 IMOU devices are all stocked with a HEVC (High efficiency video coding) H.265 that cuts in half a size of an old 264 and saves more quality.
-The supported MicroSD capacity here is 256 gigs, and in combine with an H.265 coding and motion-triggered recording I think it will hold out for quite a long period, but don’t expect it to hold out a month of continuous recording.
+As mentioned earlier, a 1080p lens, able to record in 30 FPS, is what we have here.
+Average, yes, I know, but imagine how much space it will take for a recording in 4K.
+And about a space, 2019 IMOU devices are all stocked with a HEVC (High efficiency video coding) H.265 that cuts in half the size of an old 264 and saves more quality.
+The supported MicroSD capacity here is 256 GB, and in combination with an H.265 coding and motion-triggered recording, I think it will hold out for quite a long period, but don’t expect it to hold out a month of continuous recording.

-So, a 2-way audio, owing to a speaker and microphone, able to detect an abnormal noises, thus we conclude it has some sound volume meter in there, which is cool to have, on a pair with a siren noise coming from rear part to scare those intruders out.
-The infrared sensor allows camera to spot motion and then Ranger 2 can track its subject thanks to a pan-tilt body to keep an intruder in a middle of a scene.
-And that infrared allows us to see clearly at night as far as 10 meters or 33 ft. away from the cam
+So, a 2-way audio, owing to a speaker and microphone, able to detect abnormal noises, thus we conclude it has some sound volume meter in there, which is cool to have, on a pair with a siren noise coming from the rear part to scare those intruders out.
+The infrared sensor allows the camera to spot motion, and then Ranger 2 can track its subject thanks to a pan-tilt body to keep an intruder in the middle of a scene.
+And that infrared allows us to see clearly at night as far as 10 meters or 33 ft. away from the camera.

 Here's a video recorded from an IMOU Ranger 2 and Ezviz C6CN at night

-The night view distance rate is identical for both devices and is a 10 meters or 33 ft., but regarding the image… well you can see, there’s much more light for Ezviz, but it’s not natural at all.
-The details are blurry, colors are too much inverted, there’s no such issues in an IMOU version, and in combine with 30 fps it looks way better over Ezviz and I’m really surprised by that fact.
+The night view distance rate is identical for both devices and is 10 meters or 33 ft., but regarding the image… well, you can see, there’s much more light for Ezviz, but it’s not natural at all.
+The details are blurry, colors are too much inverted, there are no such issues in an IMOU version, and combined with 30 fps, it looks way better over Ezviz, and I’m really surprised by that fact.

 Full Review / Demonstration